pagoha/ThisIsTheWay/AWS/IAM-Access-Keys-Analyzer/iamAccessKeysAnalyzer-For-AWS-Cloudshell.md

 This script identifies old and unused AWS access keys

-1. Log into AWS account, launch CloudShell, and create the file:
+1. Log into an AWS account, launch CloudShell, and create the file:

 ```bash
 nano iamAccessKeysAnalyzer.sh